The Egg and I (film)

 The Egg and I is a 1947 American romantic comedy film directed by Chester Erskine, who co-wrote the screenplay with Fred F. Finklehoffe, based on the book of the same name by Betty MacDonald and starring Claudette Colbert and Fred MacMurray, with Marjorie Main and Percy Kilbride as Ma and Pa Kettle.

 The box office success of The Egg and I influenced the production of Universal-International's Ma and Pa Kettle series, which consists of nine feature films most of which star Main and Kilbride together.

 At the 20th Academy Awards, Main was nominated for Best Actress in a Supporting Role.

 Plot

 The film tells the story of a young married couple who become chicken farmers.
 Betty follows her husband Bob to the countryside where his dream is to be a successful chicken farmer.
 The problem is, their home is old and needs to be repaired and the baby chicks need constant care.
 When a rich single woman with a new house and new farm equipment flirts with Bob, Betty questions their decision to move to the farm in the first place.
 In the end, she finds out that Bob was trying to buy the new house for Betty as a surprise.
+In the end, Bob and Betty celebrate the birth of their newborn daughter, Anne.